dgaydukov/cert-aws/files/sa.md

 VPC Endpoint
 * endpoint services (used to call AWS PrivateLink) - you create some service (ec2) and add NLB(not application/classic lb), and other aws accounts can connect to your service via interface endpoint
-So using this you can create private service provider that would provide some logic to other aws accounts on vpc-to-vpc basis Of course you can access your NLB form the internet (you should have at least one RT with intenet gateway route to access NLB/ALB by dns name), but using privatelink will ensure that all traffic is within aws , and no traverse the internet (same as this service running inside your vpc), and to access your service from privatelink you don't need to have internet gateway (cause all traffic inside aws and doesn't go to outside Internet)
+So using this you can create private service provider that would provide some logic to other aws accounts on vpc-to-vpc basis Of course you can access your NLB form the internet (you should have at least one RT with internet gateway route to access NLB/ALB by dns name), but using privatelink will ensure that all traffic is within aws , and no traverse the internet (same as this service running inside your vpc), and to access your service from privatelink you don't need to have internet gateway (cause all traffic inside aws and doesn't go to outside Internet)
 So you can access service (ec2) of one vpc from another without vpc peering/internet gateway/vpn If you share your service with aws marketplace you can get vanity dns name like `us-east-1.vpce.mycoolsite.com`